List of Jurassic Park (franchise) characters: Dr. Henry Wu

 Dr. Henry Wu is a character in the first novel and film, and returns throughout the Jurassic World trilogy.
 He is initially the chief geneticist at Jurassic Park and head of the team that created the dinosaurs.
 In the novel, he is killed by a Velociraptor.
 He has a greatly reduced role in the film adaptation, but returns in a larger role for the Jurassic World films.
 Wong believed that his diminished role in the first film was the result of "racial exclusion in Hollywood".
 Colin Trevorrow and Derek Connolly, the writers of Jurassic World, considered Wu a logical character to return, given his role in recreating dinosaurs.

 In Jurassic World, Dr. Wu works as the chief geneticist for the eponymous dinosaur theme park.
 He has created the genetically modified hybrid dinosaur Indominus Rex, which eventually escapes and wreaks havoc.
 Wu is later revealed to have been secretly working with InGen Security head Hoskins to create the Indominus as a weapon.

 In Jurassic World: Fallen Kingdom, Wu is working for Eli Mills and has created another weaponized hybrid dinosaur, the Indoraptor—a scaled-down version of the Indominus Rex—which escapes during a dinosaur auction, killing several attendees.
 Wu was knocked out during the conflict and was carried away by one of the fleeing mercenaries.

 Wu also appears in the animated television series Jurassic World Camp Cretaceous, which reveals that he had worked on another hybrid known as Scorpios rex.
+Wu later comes back to the island with Eli Mills' henchmen to get the Indominus rex bone and the laptop with his hybrid research.
+However, the laptop is destroyed by the campers, later dubbed the Nublar Six, and Wu stops the mercenaries from going after them.